Steelhead fishery to open Feb. 3 on Skagit and Sauk rivers

 Steelhead are a sea-going rainbow trout that can exceed 30 pounds, the Washington State Fish, and an icon of the Pacific Northwest that has been a source of important cultural and economic benefits throughout the region’s history.

 “Fishing for steelhead is part of both tribal and non-tribal culture in Washington state,” said Edward Eleazer, WDFW’s North Puget Sound Region Fish Program Manager.
-“This fishery is a model for co-management, and as one component of WDFW’s Quicksilver Portfolio for Restoring Puget Sound Steelhead and Fisheries, for managing steelhead guided by science and careful monitoring.”
+“This fishery is a model for co-management, and as one component of WDFW’s Quicksilver Portfolio (PDF) for Restoring Puget Sound Steelhead and Fisheries, for managing steelhead guided by science and careful monitoring.”

 “We ask recreational anglers to give tribal fishers space and respect if they encounter each other on the Skagit or Sauk during this fishery,” said Eleazer.